Exploiting sales capacity

 The price organizations pay for the second assumption is the tremendous loss of sales capacity.

 What is needed to resolve this dilemma is a method by which the non-sales or support activities are taken up in a manner that ensures clockwork efficiency and reliability without using the sales capacity for any kind of coordination.
 For this, a streamlined backend has to work directly with customers with machine-like efficiency!
 Only then will the sales team have the confidence to let go of the support activities.

 In order to ensure that the backend is streamlined,

-- The support team has to be centralized so that there is aggregation of work from across branches, making a dedicated team for support tasks viable.
+- The support team has to be centralized so that there is an aggregation of work across branches, making a dedicated team for support tasks viable.

 - The team should have direct access to customers.

-The universe of tasks has to be standardized with clear handover criteria and then divided between different teams based on time and skill requirements (e.g. payment follow up, design follow up etc.).
-This reduces need for multi-tasking of the support team and improves ability to get back to a task after natural interruptions.
-(The need to distribute support tasks across different resource types is one more reason why the support activities need to be centralized for maximum aggregation benefits).
+The universe of tasks have to be standardized with clear handover criteria and then divided between different teams based on time and skill requirements (e.g., payment follow-up, design follow-up, etc.).
+This reduces the need for multi-tasking of the support team and improves their ability to get back to a task after natural interruptions.
+(The need to distribute support tasks across different resource types is another reason why the support activities need to be centralized for maximum aggregation benefits).